-The Key West Sail & Power Squadron members enjoy numerous boat trips together throughout the year.
+The America's Boating Club of Key West members enjoy numerous boat trips together throughout the year.
 Here are a few of our favorite places to meet and enjoy the tropical waters.
 Be sure to use up-to-date charts, check tide predictions, and check the weather before navigating and anchoring in these shallow areas.

 Here are some great apps for smart phone and tablet users.
 Some you may want to check out are: NOAA Now, NOAA Buoys, Greg Knots, Saltwater Fish Guide, BoatUS, Windfinder, Wind Alert, WeatherBug, Star Walk, Hurricane, Windfinder, RainAlarm and Simple Tides.
 Please email me any you recommend.

 The resources listed above that link to commercial sources are presented as a convenience to you.
 They are not an endorsement of any goods and services offered.

 Enjoy the sandy beach, snorkeling, or just floating.
 There are pods of dolphin (Porpoises), schools of Tarpon and bait fish in the channel, and a large variety of birds can be seen.

 Picnic Island in Newfound